Pope adds Slovakia trip to Hungary visit in September

 But Francis told the public in St. Peter’s Square that he was happy to announce that, “God willing,” he’ll travel later that day to Slovakia, staying until Sept.
 15.

+Pilgrims from Slovakia in the square cheered and held up the flag of their nation at the announcement.
+Francis cheerfully acknowledged their joy, saying “those Slovaks are happy, there!”

-The Vatican said that while in Slovakia, Francis will visit the capital, Bratislava, Presov, Kosice and Sastin.
+The Vatican said that while in Slovakia, Francis will visit the capital, Bratislava, as well as Presov, Kosice and Sastin.

 Details of the trip will be unveiled at a later date, the Vatican said.
 Spokesman Matteo Bruni said Francis had been invited by both the civil authorities and bishops of both countries.